-If the reason you are being evicted for can be cured, you now need to be give 30 day noice to cure before being brought to court.
+If the reason for your landlord’s holdover can be cured, you need to be given a 30 day notice to cure before being brought to court.

 How do I respond when I get papers notifying me that my landlord has filed a holdover eviction case against me?

 Unlike a nonpayment petition, which requires the tenant to go to court and get “return” court date, the holdover petition will notify you of the date you are required to go to court.
 As in the case of nonpayments, a judge must give at least one 14 day adjournment if you ask.
 Additional adjournments are not automatic.
 You can prepare a written answer presenting your side of the story, and raising any counterclaims you feel are appropriate.

 What are common defenses in a holdover cases, besides simply denying the landlord’s claim?

 Under New York state law, if you have recently complained to a government agency about conditions in the building, or have formed a tenants association, the court may rule against the landlord’s holdover petition if convinced that the landlord is acting in retaliation for your exercise of lawful rights.

 If the landlord has known about the condition in the holdover petition for a period of time and has accepted your rent anyway you can argue that they have given up the right to act on that claim, by “waiving” objection to it and “ratifying” your conduct.

 What will happen when I go to court for my holdover eviction case?

 As in nonpayments, the landlord or the landlord’s attorney might approach you before the hearing and ask if you are willing to settle the case.
 If you are an unregulated tenant without a lease, the landlord might offer you time to move provided you agree to pay rent and move out by a certain date; or the landlord offer to forgive the rent if you move out by a certain date.
 The settlement offer will depend on the type of tenancy and how strongly the landlord wants you out of the apartment.